0xChimra/Bit-Guide/README.md

 11. **Save the username and password in the text file you crated earlier**.

-12. **Click “Register”**.
+12. **Click “Register.”**

 13. **Complete the Google reCAPTCHA**.

 14. If you encounter an error with the captcha, as shown below, you need to **click the “New Identity” button**.
 It is pointed to with the red arrow in the picture below.
 You will get a prompt which will ask you to confirm that you want to restart the Tor Browser.
 Click “Yes”.

-Now **repeat step 9 to step 14 til you get through**.
+Now **repeat step 9 to step 14 till you get through**.
 It typically takes between 5 and 10 tries to get an identity which works with Google reCAPTCHA, but it may take more.
 Be patient, put on a YouTube video in the background, copy and paste from the text file, and you will eventually get through.

 ![IMG4](IMGS/4.png)